 The Iowa workers’ compensation system, like others across the country, offers remuneration in three main categories for injured workers and their families:

-In the event a workplace injury results in an employee’s death, surviving family members may be eligible to receive workers' compensation benefits, including funeral costs and wage replacement.
+In the event a workplace injury results in an employee’s death, surviving family members may be eligible to receive workers' compensation death benefits

 Workers’ compensation protects both employees and employers after an accident or other scenario causes a worker to suffer injuries or fall ill.
 The system is based on two main tenets:

 The workers’ compensation system covers most workplace injuries and illnesses.
 Injuries sustained both at work or outside the job location but during the course of employment duties are likely covered.
-For example, if an employee is injured in a car accident while traveling on work business, he may be able to obtain benefits.
+For example, an employee injured in a car accident while traveling on work business may be able to obtain benefits.
 Workers’ compensation can also cover injuries and illnesses that occur over the course of time due to work-related factors, such as repetitive use injuries, hearing loss, carpal tunnel, chronic back pain, and other conditions.